PedanticHacker/ReChess/README.md

     - **PySide6**, by executing the command `pip install PySide6`
     - **python-chess**, by executing the command `pip install chess`

-Alternatively, you can also install these three requirements with the *pip* package manager in your command-line interface within ReChess's top-level folder/directory, provided that *pip* was installed as part of Python installation, then execute this command:
+Alternatively, you can also install the last three requirements with the *pip* package manager in your command-line interface within ReChess's top-level folder/directory, provided that *pip* was installed as part of Python installation, then execute this command: